rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.0.0.10 Support for 4.1 and database fix

+* Fixed issue where database would not be created if it didn't already exist (with prior install of ZipList Recipe Plugin).

+4.0.0.9 Initial release

-4.0.0.9 First iteration, derived from ZipList Recipe Plugin version 2.6 -- thanks for the jump-start ZipList team!  (http://get.ziplist.com/partner-with-ziplist/wordpress-recipe-plugin/)
+* First iteration, derived from ZipList Recipe Plugin version 2.6 -- thanks for the jump-start ZipList team!  (http://get.ziplist.com/partner-with-ziplist/wordpress-recipe-plugin/)
 * To ensure everything runs smoothly when ZipList website and services go down, we've removed all references to ZipList website
 * Removed Save Recipe functionality since ZipList is discontinuing this service (**worry not, we're working on something much cooler!
 [Shoot us an email](mailto:hello@ziprecipes.net) and we'll tell you all about it!**)